2 Diagnostic horizons and other differentiae

 Cutanic Horizon

-A cutanic horizon is a B or BC horizon containing translocated material forming dark-coloured coatings on ped faces, in pores or on coarse fragments.
+A cutanic horizon is a B or BC horizon containing translocated material forming dark-coloured coatings on ped faces, in pores or on rock fragments.
 The coatings fail to meet the requirements for coatings of an argillic horizon or a Bh horizon.

 It meets BOTH of the following: